9 Ways Slow Food and Slow Travel Allow for Deeper Immersion

 7. From the Earth

-One great option for slow travel is
+One great option to experience slow travel results from

 volunteering on farms, working the land in exchange for